 Considering this, some of the more common practices that are included as meal entertainment would be:

-- taking your employees out for coffee or lunch
+- taking your employees out for an elaborate lunch

 - social functions, such as Christmas parties, where food or drink is supplied

-If there are no exemptions available, the FBT consequences of providing meal entertainment expenses are, by example using the 2021 FBT rates:
+The amount of FBT payable is dependent on which of the 2 main valuation methods are used.
+Only 1 valuation method can apply for each FBT year.
+If there are no exemptions available, the FBT consequences of providing meal entertainment expenses are, by example using the 2023 FBT rates:

 |Cost of XMAS party (inc. GST)||1,500.00|

 |Gross up rate*||2.0802|